dilqvl62/Airlines_Data_Visualization/README.md

 ## 2. Data
 I obtained the data from [the Bureau of Transportation Statistics Website](https://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp).
+I went to the bottom of the page and selected all carrier, all airport with the date from April 2022 to April 2023, which gave me 19,707 rows and 11 columns as Raw Data.

 For more details about the columns name and their representation [check out this link:](https://www.openintro.org/data/index.php?data=airline_delay)

 **Note:** To open the link in a new tab, you can right-click the link and select "Open Link in New Tab" in your browser.